mountain-pass/server-agnostic-functions/packages/core/README.md

 **Vendor Lock In**

-providers impose their own method signatures and functional behaviours
+- providers impose their own method signatures and functional behaviours

 **Routing**

-providers do not support hosting multiple functions (there are workarounds, such as using bespoke Router implementations, or requiring you to create YAML configurations).
+- providers do not support hosting multiple functions (there are workarounds, such as using bespoke Router implementations, or requiring external configuration files)

 **Testing**

-providers require you to install their command line utilities so you can test and develop locally.
+- providers require you to install their command line utilities so you can test and develop locally

 ---